microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 ```

 ### -DatasetId
-An ID of dataset where tables are to be stored.
+ID of the dataset where tables are to be stored.

 ```yaml
 Type: Guid